Generalized Wick theorems in conformal field theory and the Borcherds identity

 \subsection{Admissible fields and the restricted dual space}

 In this section we derive the generalized Wick formulas by an analytic method.
-Our argument is based on the formulation used in Appendix B of \cite{MN97}, that we shall review briefly in this subsection.
+Our argument is based on the formulation used in Appendix B of Ref.~\citen{MN97}.
+We shall review it in this subsection somehow in detail to make our arguments in the subsequent subsections clearer.
 Besides the locality, we assume one additional condition of the fields which is called the admissibility.

 Let $M$ be a $\C$-vector space and $M^*$ the dual of $M$.
 We denote the canonical paring by